 Once you file your income taxes, the IRS will review all the forms you submit (your tax return) and either accept your submission or reject and return it to you for a correction, usually with very little turnaround time.
 This can happen whether you are paying what you owe or receiving a refund.
 However, occasionally the IRS will decide to “audit” your tax return, asking you to provide some supporting documentation before your tax return is accepted.

-When to Hire a Tax Professional Most young people are perfectly capable of filing their own taxes using the IRS Form 1040.
+Do You Need a Tax Professional?
+Most young people are perfectly capable of filing their own taxes using the IRS Form 1040.
 However, as your personal finances grow more complex and you become eligible for tax credits, have multiple sources of income, or need to report common tax additions, filing your own taxes becomes more Read More…

-Tax Additions: Situations Requiring You to Pay Extra Income Tax Everyone loves getting tax breaks, but what can really impact your finances is forgetting about tax additions – extra taxes and fees you owe for income that should be reported when you file your income taxes.
-Forgetting to include this income and not paying the Read More…
+Uncovering Hidden Income Taxes You Owe Everyone loves getting tax breaks, but what can really impact your finances is forgetting about tax additions – extra taxes and fees you owe for income that should be reported when you file your income taxes.
+Forgetting to include this income and not paying the taxes owed on this amount Read More…

-Tax Credits and Deductions When you file your income taxes, you can “write off” certain expenses, and get extra tax credits based on your living situation.
-This means that if you had a qualifying expense over the course of the year, you basically get to subtract that expense from the income you report to the Read More…
+Tax Credits & Deductions You Need to Know When you file your income taxes, you can “write off” certain expenses, and get extra tax credits based on your living situation.
+This means that if you had a qualifying expense over the course of the year, you basically get to subtract that expense from the income Read More…

-Income Tax Filing and the Form 1040 What is income tax?
+Income Tax Filing Tips & Tricks What is income tax?
 Income tax is the tax you pay on your income, usually directly taken out of your paycheck.
 Everyone who works in the United States should be paying income tax on their earnings.
 Income is more than just wages and salaries too.
-If you earn Read More…
+If you earn rental Read More…

 “Sales Tax” is a tax that is charged on goods sold to end customers, the final user of that product.
 The sales tax is a set percentage of the sale price of the goods sold, and individual states set their own sales tax percentages.
 Most states use sales taxes to generate revenue to pay for the state’s operations, but some charge no sales tax at all.